-In order to define influence within a given social system, it is important to know something about the decision-making mechanisms at play, and in particular the type of cues that individuals follow (Strandburg-Peshkin et al. 2018).
-Here we found that both the position of individuals relative to others and their movement in particular directions are linked with the direction and speed of the rest of the group to some extent.
+To define influence within a given social system, it is important to gather information about the decision-making mechanisms at play, and in particular the type of cues that individuals follow (Strandburg-Peshkin et al. 2018).
+Here, we found that both the position of individuals relative to others and their movement in particular directions are linked with the direction and speed of the rest of the group.
 However, when looking at the interaction between position and movement, we found that overall the latter is more important than the former in predicting which direction the group is going to go next, or when it will accelerate.
 Though classical models of collective movement (REF) or controlled studies of moving animal groups (REF) often find individual position to be an important predictor of where other individuals are going to be moving next, our findings make sense in the light of the particular type of movement exhibited by meerkat groups.
-Indeed, contrary to animals in the studies cited above which tend to be always in polarized motion and for which therefore position is a strong indicator of direction, a lot of the time each individual meerkat is foraging independently from others while the group as a whole is relatively stationary, thus their position in the group doesn’t necessarily entail the direction where they want to go next.
+Contrary to animals in the studies cited above which tend to be always in polarized motion, most of the time each meerkat is foraging independently from others while the group as a whole is relatively stationary, thus their position in the group doesn’t necessarily entail the direction where they want to go next.
 Rather, our results indicate that meerkat’s likelihood to influence the group’s direction of movement increases with the speed at which they move in that particular direction.
 Individuals thus likely draw information more from the movement than the location of others.
 This result stresses how important having information about the type of movement exhibited by a collective group can be in order to study the decision-making rules they follow.